Karakaz/obsidian-paste-from-history/README.md

 #### History limit

 You can adjust the limit of how many clipboard text events are tracked in the settings.
-The default is `16`.
+Defaults to `16`.

+#### History view

+Two modes for clipboard history view.

+- `hover` - Menu floating above the editor.
+(Default)
+- `docked` - Menu docked to the bottom of the editor.

+#### Preview lines

+_Supported by `Docked` view_

+Number of lines to reserve for multiline preview.
+Defaults to `6`.

 ## Limitations

 -   Obsidian does not have access to the OS's clipboard which means clipboard events happening outside of Obsidian are not tracked in this plugin's clipboard history.
 -   [Paste from clipboard history](#paste-from-clipboard-history) only works inside _editing view_.
 -   Only text content is supported currently.
--   Multiline text is displayed as _one_ line in preview.
 -   Clipboard history is kept in memory.
 Consequences:
     -   Clipboard history prior to plugin activation is not available.
     -   Clipboard history is lost between sessions.